techninja/asili/ARCHITECTURE.md

 ## Setup Instructions

-Initialize Frontend:
-If you haven't created the React app yet, run this inside the webapp folder:

-cd webapp
-npm create vite@latest . -- --template react

-npm install

-# Ensure you replace the generated vite.config.js with the one provided here!
+`docker compose up`

 Pipeline: The pipeline container will start, generate mock Parquet files ("Trait Packs") in data_out/, and then exit.

-CDN: The cdn container will start serving these files at http://localhost:8080/data/.
+CDN: The cdn container will start serving these files at http://localhost:4343/data/.

-Webapp: The webapp will start at http://localhost:3000.
+Webapp: The webapp will start at http://localhost:4242.

 Connecting DuckDB (In your React App)